CalebSedore/calebsedore.github.io/index.md

 <p1> This comic is a quick introduction into who I am, one of the assignments we did in my data visualization class.</p1>
 <iframe src="//www.pixton.com/embed/f9mcst86" frameborder="0" width="100%" height="432" allowfullscreen></iframe>
 <h2> Patriot League Basketball</h2>
-<p1>As a basketball player for Lehigh, who competes in the Patriot League, I was interested in looking in at some of the important offensive and defensive statistics from across the league.
+<p1> Data is becoming increasingly important for coaches and players as they strive to understand what it takes to win.
+Like many other areas of competition, such as the business world, where competitors are always looking for an advantage.
+As a basketball player for Lehigh, who competes in the Patriot League, I was interested in looking in at some of the important offensive and defensive statistics from across the league.
 After learning how to use Tableau in class, I put together a worksheet comparing different teams statistics from the 2016-17 season.
-Data is becoming increasingly important for coaches and players as they strive to understand what it takes to win.
-Like many other areas of competition, such as the business world, where competitors are always looking for an advantage.
-Check out the worksheet in the link below.</p1>
+An example of a few key statistics is in the link below.</p1>

 <p></p>
 <a href="https://calebsedore.github.io/basketball.html">Patriot League Men's Basketball</a>